Build a Java application

 Provide connection parameters

-If your cluster is running on YugabyteDB Managed, you need to modify the connection parameters so that the application can establish a connection to the YugabyteDB cluster.
+If your cluster is running on YugabyteDB Aeon, you need to modify the connection parameters so that the application can establish a connection to the YugabyteDB cluster.
 (You can skip this step if your cluster is running locally and listening on 127.0.0.1:5433.)

 To do this: